 The prevalence of the LTV varies between the breeds and so does LTV’s clinical significance.
 Rhodesian ridgebacks are for sure yet less clinically affected than ie. German shephards are due to the LTV.
 More information is needed to make conclusions.
 It is already known than the LTV and other vertebral anomalies are inherited.
 To secure Rhodesian ridgebacks future as an agile, capable and versatile dog for various sports it is my recommendation to take the spine radiographing as a standard procedure and part of breeding recommendations in all countries.

-To discover the correlation between the LTV and cauda equina syndrome and other related conditions in Rhodesian ridgebacks there will be an inquiry launched in January 2020.
+To discover the correlation between the LTV and cauda equina syndrome and other related conditions in Rhodesian ridgebacks there will be an inquiry launched in the near future, as soon as my schedule allows..

 My sincerest thanks to all Rhodesian ridgeback owners, who shared information about their dog’s health and radiographies!